The Peculiar Relationship Between Arrays and Pointers

 Array-like usage

-In the previous section, we explained that to pass an array to a function, the address of the first element of the array was passed.
+In the previous section, we explained that to pass an array to a function, you were passing the address of the array's first element.

-By the way, the following program is the one from the previous section with pointer type arguments
+By the way, the following program is based on the previous one, but uses arguments of pointer type.

-The obvious unnatural part of this is data[i] in the line indicated by the comment.
+The most obviously unnatural part here is the data[i] in the line I pointed out in the comments.

 Because this variable data is a pointer variable, not an array.

-The mechanism is simply to add to the address of the array name.
+It simply involves adding to the address given by the array name.

-The array name is treated as an address (pointer value) to the first element of the array.
+Array names are treated as the address (pointer value) of the first element of the array.

-This shows that pointer variables can be used like arrays if available memory is available.
+From this, we can see that pointer variables can be used like arrays if there is available memory.

-The following program is an example of using pointer variables like arrays.
+The following program demonstrates the use of pointer variables like an array.

-By the way, the following program is the one from the previous section with pointer type arguments
+By the way, the following program is based on the previous one, but uses arguments of pointer type.

 #include <stdio.h>